-If your paintwork was Road traffic dirt Your first Paint Protection Your second application magnified it would gathers in the pores application cleanses and bonds with the first to create reveal small pores in and attacks fills pores in the vehicles a hard protective skin.
-It paintwork leaving a smooth the surface. paintwork. leaves a high lustre finish that rain and dirt cannot penetrate. finish that cannot be penetrated.
-TIM DE LA COLORIZA added a
+Your second application bonds with the first to create a hard protective skin.
+It leaves a high lustre finish that rain and dirt cannot penetrate.

 You will also receive a complimentary After Care pack including the fabulous Waterless Wash, plus a range of other professional cleaning products.